SamvitJ/samvitj.github.io/blog-source/_posts/2017-08-14-evaluating-startups.md

 Yes, unfortunately, they were also all white males, born in most cases into privilege and into supportive, two-parent households.[^3]

 But what personal qualities come up repeatedly in these descriptions?
-Intensity, ambition, clear passions - many times established at a young age, and often, a disregard for rules. <!-- streak of rebelliousness? -->
+Intensity, ambition, clear interests - many times established at a young age, and often, a disregard for rules. <!-- streak of rebelliousness? -->

 In an [interview](http://www.vogue.com/article/star-quality-jennifer-lawrence-hunger-games) with Vogue, Jennifer Lawrence, the highest paid actress in the world today, once said, with some hesitation, that she "always knew that [she] was going to be famous."
 To the list of characteristics I would then also add, a certain belief in their own predestination.[^4] <!-- an inextinguishable belief? -->